rfenwick-ucsc/DUCC-UAS-Part-107-course-V3/course/Untitled/Orientation/Video---Commonly-Used-Abbreviations-0156-min/Video---Commonly-Used-Abbreviations-0156-min.md

-# Video - Commonly Used Abbreviations (01:56 min)
+# Video - Commonly Used Abbreviations (01%3A56%20min)

-Video - Commonly Used Abbreviations (01:56 min)
+Video - Commonly Used Abbreviations (01%3A56%20min)